iPad Air Review

 Another strength Apple has is its ability to display video in a really rather attractive way.
 Whether it’s stuff you’ve bought and downloaded directly to the device, or videos that you’ve chucked on there yourself, it all looks brilliant on the Retina display.

-It’s worth noting that if you want to download in super-high quality you’re going to make sure you have enough space to keep it all – more on that a little later in the section.
+It’s worth noting that if you want to download in super-high quality you’re going to have to make sure you have enough space to keep it all – more on that a little later in the section.

 The video player itself is a bit of a mixed bag.
 While anything you’ve already bought is nicely labelled and sorted, any other content you’ve lobbed on the device through iTunes (again, there’s no other way) can look out of place, mis-named and have a weird sorting or odd thumbnail.